 Shore and martin (1989) studied the differential associations that job satisfaction and Organizational Commitment have with job performance and turnover on a sample of blank tellers and hospitals profession.
 Results showed that Organizational Commitment was more strongly related than job satisfaction with turnover intentions for the tellers but not for the professionals.
 Job satisfaction was related more strongly than Organizational Commitment with supervisory rating of performance for both samples.
 The findings suggest that specific job attitudes are more closely associated with task related outcomes such as performance ratings, whereas global organizational attitudes are more closely associated with organization related outcomes like turnover intentions.
-Vandenberg and Lance (1992) tested four hypotheses regarding the causal relationship between job satisfaction and Organizational Commitment: (a) satisfaction causes commitment, (b) commitment causes satisfaction, (c) satisfaction and commitment are reciprocally related, and (d) no causal relationship exit between the two constructs on a sample of management information systems professionals.
-These four hypotheses were represented by separate structural equation models in a longitudinal research design.
+Vandenberg and Lance (1992) tested four hypotheses regarding the causal relationship between job satisfaction and Organizational Commitment: (a) satisfaction commitment, (b) commitment causes satisfaction, (c) satisfaction and commitment are reciprocally related, and (d) no causal relationship exit between the two constructs on a sample of management information systems professionals.
 Results supported the commitment-cause-satisfaction model.
 Donald and Siu (2001) found that Organizational Commitment is a significant predictor of mental health outcomes such as resilience, contentment and peace of mind for white collared workers.
 Turnover is lower among committed employees, thus reducing costs and increasingly productivity (Mowday, et, al. 1982).
 Examining the relationship between intentions to leave the Organizational Commitment, Kennedy (2006) found that Affective commitment independently predicted intensions to leave.

 Muthuveloo and Rose (2005) reviewed the literature on Organizational Commitment and identified that employee perception is the foundation of employee motivation, leading to higher Organizational Commitment, and that employee perception forms the antecedent of Organizational Commitment.
 Positive employee perception leads to improve employee motivation, which, in turn, leads to higher Organizational Commitment.
-Noor (2009) studied the importance of organizational citizenship behavior of universities teachers of Pakistan as the outcome of Organizational Commitment on a sample of 160 universities teachers of Pakistan through questionnaires.
-The result revealed that Organizational Commitment impacts positively in enhancing the organizational citizenship behavior of the teachers and implications that can help universities of Pakistan in augmenting the organizational citizenship of teachers have also been discussed.
-Ming and Ying (2010) in their study found that Organizational Commitment plays an important role in technological innovation, which has three components, namely Affective commitment, Continuance commitment, and normative commitment.
 Albdour and Atarawneh (2014) investigated the relation between the two measurements of employee engagement (Job engagement and Organizational Commitment) and Organizational Commitment measured by the three measurements which are Affective (emotional) commitment; Continuance (Maintenance) commitment; and normative commitment.
 The research review exploring the relationship between Organizational Commitment, Emotional intelligence reveals that studies are mostly from the west only.
 Studies conducted in Indian context and that too in the educational institute are but very few.